112 Dining Room Lighting Ideas

 Ideally, your dining room lighting plan will include task, ambient, and accent lighting options.
 Find remarkable examples of each as you look through this collection of our favorite dining room lighting ideas.

-See more about - The Top 108 Dining Room Ideas
+See more about - 91 Best Bedroom Lighting Ideas

 Modern, industrial, farmhouse, and rustic design elements now appear in chandelier design.
 Instead of the traditional rounded canopies, newer chandelier lighting fixtures are square, rectangular, star-shaped, or triangular.
 These multi-lamp fixtures may have simple square glass boxes around each bulb, attached to bronze or black metal arms.

 Beaded garland trim often appears on dining room chandeliers, composed of metal or glass beads or textile fringe.
 A modern chandelier may simply have light bulbs set against reflective metal panels, arranged in a circular or square design.
 If you enjoy bohemian or eclectic decor, you can make a simple chandelier by winding pendant lights or fairy lights on a wooden branch and hanging it by rope over your dining table.